 The four Mide elders left Zhoomin’s wiigiwaam at dusk.
-The next morning Zhoomin undertook a makadekewin (vision quest) during which he fasted in solitude in an open glade deeply hidden in the forest north of the big lake.
+The following morning, Zhoomin, understanding what was expected of him, undertook a makadekewin (vision quest).
+During the quest he fasted in solitude in an open glade deeply hidden in the forest north of the big lake.
 The boy fasted until after seven days and six nights he received a powerful life-guiding dream, as had been predicted by the Mide elder who had referred to him the story of the Origin of Corn.
 Around noon on the seventh day – the golden light of the sun streamed into the glade - suddenly a mysterious green light streaking across the sky sparked the boy’s spirit that had become fuzzy caused by the hardships of dehydration and food and sleep deprivation.
 In his mind's eye he perceived seven spirits coming down from the sky, advancing toward him in a circle, dancing in a sacred manner.
 The sky spirits were richly dressed in briljant greens and yellows and they wore plumes of green and yellow feathers on their heads that waved as they danced toward the boy, their every movements graceful and dignified.

-"The Great Mystery has observed all that you have done to prepare yourself for your Vision Quest.
-Great Mystery understands and acknowledges the secret wish you have been harboring in your heart for some time now…a kind and honest desire to find ways to benefit the Anishinaabeg," the Sky Spirit continued.
-"Great Mystery is pleased that you only seek strength to do well and not seek to achieve medicine in order to make war or use it to seek the praise of warriors.
+"My People, the spirits that permeate the Universe, observed all that you have done to prepare yourself for your Vision Quest.
+We understand and acknowledge the secret wish you have been harboring in your heart for some time now…a kind and honest desire to find ways to benefit the Anishinaabeg," the Sky Spirit continued.
+"We are pleased that you only seek strength to do well and not seek to achieve medicine in order to make war or use it to seek the praise of warriors.
 You genuinly believe that bimaadiziwin, a long, wholesome, and balanced life, is acquired through following the Sacred Teachings of the Midewiwin.
 You have always honored the Four Orders of Creation, which are physical, plant, animal, and human and there’s no place in your heart for envy, selfishness, hostility, and disobedience; instead, sharing, honor, truth, and learning by observation are virtues that you place a high value on.
 To preserve the medicinal qualities of plants to aid the people’s longevity has always been your main concern.
 Therefore I and my six brothers have come from the sky to instruct you, and show you how you can do your People good.
 I will also show you how to obtain Good Medicine that will fulfill your greatest wish.
 First, your spirit name shall be Manidoo-wanzh (Spirit Plant)."

 At first the Anishinaabeg took care of to this great gift from the South as great gifts are supposed to be treasured.
 Corn had made it easier for them to fill their bellies in the late summer and fall and to survive the cold winters in Anishinaabe Aki.